mavroudo/SequenceDetectionPreprocess/README.md

 - docker-compose

 1. **Create network:** In order for all the components to communicate they have to belong to the same network.
-Create a new network using the following command:
+Create a new docker network using the following command:
 ```bash
 docker network create --driver=bridge  siesta-net
 ```